labsquare/FastQt/README.md

 ### Linux
 An [AppImage](http://appimage.org/) has been created and should work on recent Linux distribution.
-Download le last release from [here](https://github.com/labsquare/fastQt/releases/) and run it as follow :
+Download the last release from [here](https://github.com/labsquare/fastQt/releases/) and run it as follow :

     chmod +x fastqt-0.2.3-linux-x86_64.AppImage
     ./fastqt-0.2.3-linux-x86_64.AppImage